lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 I want to understand this moment in time, because it will define the place we will all live in.

-What is the union of the two towers?
+I want to understand the union of the two towers.

 ## of dark lords past and present